imprintio/imprint/README.md

 The Field Directory (see below) is a binary format definition of a schema, and is typically cached (keyed by the schema id) to avoid deserializing it for repeated reads of records that contain the same fields.

+The payload size is helpful when reading nested records (e.g. a single buffer that contains multiple records).

 ### Field Directory